Right Time of the Day For Buying and Selling Stocks

 Most traders are aware that market timing centres around understanding short-term pricing patterns.
 Trying to zero in on market highs and lows depends on timing.
 Seasonality centres around anticipating how markets will behave at a specific time during the year, and choosing positions before change inevitably results.
 If traders know December or January are stronger trading months, they can buy shares in November and lock in the position for the ensuing months.

 Traders must understand that strong returns are common at the year’s turn and during summer months.
 September is traditionally the month of downward movements.
 Historically, the average returns in October are positive except the despite record drops during the American depression and the 1987 crash.
-For stable profits, it is recommended to buy stocks in September and sell these during the October boom.

 Yet another deciding factor to be considered is the January Effect.
 At the start of the year, traders return to markets with determination, pushing prices up.
 This is more so for small-cap and value stocks, as per the experts.
 For seasonal traders, the close of December is also an excellent point in time to purchase value stocks or small caps shares poised for rising in the coming month.
 Many investors also sell stocks towards the end of the year, especially those declining in value for claiming capital losses on tax returns filed.
 The last trading day each year can, therefore, offer excellent bargains.
+As a caveat, the January effect does not appear constantly through time, with years in which January would show a negative return.

 Right Day of the Month To Invest